joefulgham/Sheet/README.md

 ### How does this work?
 For the pre-made sheets: Simply fill out your character and press "Save".
 The character data will be converted to a JSON string and then URI-safe compressed and placed in the hashtag.
 Load up that page with the hashtag and the script will decompress the JSON string from the hashtag and populate the form!

-Character sheets for new games can be made by creating an appropirate HTML form with the id "charSheet" and loading jQuery and charsheet.js
+Character sheets for new games can be made by creating an HTML form with the id "charSheet".
+Note: Each form element requires a unique Name attribute.
+Then simply include jQuery and charsheet.js and the script will take care of the rest!

 Created for Adventure For Hire - https://adventureforhire.com/ Working Sheet links: